Thailand Plug Adapter Guide: Sockets, Voltage & What You Need

 | Type G | Three rectangular pins (UK) | No – adapter required |

-The Thailand outlet type is officially Type O (three round pins), but most Thai sockets are hybrid designs that also accept Type A, B, and C plugs.
-This means US flat-pin plugs and European round-pin plugs often work without an adapter.
+The official standard is Type O (TIS 166-2549, introduced 2006), but most sockets are hybrid designs that also accept Type A, B, and C plugs.
+US flat-pin and European round-pin plugs generally work without an adapter.
+UK Type G plugs never fit — no exceptions.

 Voltage: Do You Need a Converter?